Course Catalog

 2 units

 Seminar for international graduate students who speak English as a second or foreign language.
 Focuses on oral competency and serves to qualify students as graduate teaching assistants in UCSC classrooms or laboratories.
-Enrollment restricted to international graduate students; language assessment administered by the Graduate Division.
+Enrollment is restricted to international graduate students; language assessment administered by the Graduate Division.

 Lower Division